 Key Elements of a Successful Estate Plan

-Of course, we will help you create an estate plan that works for your unique situation, but, in general, a solid estate plan includes the following:
+Of course, our estate planning lawyers will help you create a plan that works for your unique situation, but, in general, a solid estate plan includes the following:

 - Will/trust.
 As the main component of an estate plan, this is an important document.
 Wills ensure that your property is distributed according to your wishes.
 Trusts allow you even more say in how and when your assets are distributed and may save your heirs money and protect them from legal challenges.